Dublin Ireland things to do and attractions to visit

 - Gaelic Games Museum: One of its own kind spots to explore the Irish culture while getting involved with their national sports.
 At Croke Park, it’s a walk through the history of Gaelic games.
 A stunning place that makes you feels like a kid again.

 - Croke Park Sky Walk: The third largest stadium in Europe, where you can climb way too high for an amazing tour of its scaffolding walkway and roof.
-The rooftop of Croke Park Sky Walk takes you 44 meters up for a great panoramic view of city and hurling field.
+The rooftop of Croke Park Sky Walk takes you 44 meters up for a great panoramic view of the city and hurling field.
 For adventure lovers, it is a perfect place to hang out.

 - Ha’ Penny Bridge: Don’t miss a walk to Ha’ Penny Bridge, connects two sides of the River Liffey.
 It is named Ha’Penny because when it was built, it only cost half a pence to cross.
 There are many other bridges now to cross the river but Ha’ Penny was the most significant and originally built holding historical importance.